Rick Ross: Lyric controversy

 In a line on rapper Rocko's 2013 song "U.O.E.N.O.", Rick Ross raps the line, "Put molly all in her champagne / She ain't even know it / I took her home and I enjoyed that / She ain't even know it."
 A petition containing 72,000 signatures was presented to Reebok, demanding they drop Ross as a spokesman for the lyrics which appeared to condone date rape.
 Ross has apologized for the lyrics, claiming they weren't about rape.

 On April 11, 2013, one month after the song's release, Ross was dropped by Reebok.
 Reebok stated, "while we do not believe that Rick Ross condones sexual assault, we are very disappointed he has yet to display an understanding of the seriousness of this issue or an appropriate level of remorse."
 They continued on to say, "at this time, it is in everyone's best interest for Reebok to end its partnership with Mr. Ross."

-Though Ross apologized for the lyrics, he also argued that his lyrics were misinterpreted because he did not directly use the word "rape."
-He says, "You know I would never use the term rape in my records ... in reality some people do these things, and shouldn't it be brought to light so young women can protect themselves?!"
+Though Ross apologized for the lyrics, he also argued that his lyrics were misinterpreted because he did not directly use the word "rape".
+He said, "You know I would never use the term rape in my records ... in reality some people do these things, and shouldn't it be brought to light so young women can protect themselves?!"
 He continued on Twitter, "I would never use the term 'rape' in my records and as far as my camp.
 Hip-Hop don't condone that, the streets don't condone that, nobody condones that."

 A 2013 Ross concert organized by the student association of Carleton University was cancelled after protests that his lyrics promote rape culture.
 Rocko later dropped the Rick Ross verse in order to get radio play.